 COVID-19, Domestic Abuse and Your Community

-You might be worried about yourself or a friend or relative’s wellbeing during the pandemic.
+You might be worried about yourself or a friend/relative’s wellbeing whilst we are being asked to stay at home as part of the COVID-19 emergency measures.
 If so, help is available:

 SafeLives ending domestic abuse # you are not alone